OJ-git/system-rpg-habit-tracker/PRIVACY.md

 The social tab is disabled by default.
 If you choose to sign in with Apple to use Friends and the Feed, the following is sent to our backend (Supabase):

-- **Sign in with Apple identifier**: an Apple-issued unique ID.
-We do **not** receive your email or full name unless you grant them at sign-in.
+- **Sign in with Apple identifier**: an Apple-issued unique account ID.
+We request only your name (used to suggest a starting username); **we do not request your email address**.
+You can change your username at any time.
 - **Username** (which you set yourself).
 - **Friend connections**: who you've added as a friend.
 - **Feed posts** you explicitly publish: text caption, optional photo, the quest stats you choose to attach (XP, gold, quests completed), timestamp.
+- **Reactions**: the fire/sword/crown reactions you add to a friend's post.
+- **Reports and blocks**: if you report a post or block another player, we store that action so we can review reported content and enforce the block.
+A report records the reported post/user, a reason you pick from a fixed list, and your account ID.
 - **Photo metadata**: stripped before upload — EXIF, GPS, and device data are removed by the app before any photo touches the network.

+**Moderation.** Posts and captions are user-generated.
+Every post from another player has **Report** and **Block** options, and you can review and reverse your blocks under Guild → Blocked Players.
+We review reported content and remove violating content or accounts.

 ### 1.4 Purchases